ayasofyazilim-clomerce/novu/CONTRIBUTING.md

 The project is a monorepo, meaning that it is a collection of multiple packages managed in the same repository.

 To learn more about the project structure and running the project locally, please have a look [here](https://docs.novu.co/community-support/introduction#run-novu-locally?utm_campaign=github-contrib).
 After cloning your fork, you will need to run the `npm run setup:project` command to install and build all dependencies.
+And make sure to update the .env values to have your server's url.

 To learn a detailed guide on running the project locally, checkout our guide on [how to run novu in local machine](https://docs.novu.co/community/run-in-local-machine?utm_campaign=github-contrib).